Indo-Pakistani war of 1947–1948: Partition of India

 The years 1946–1947 saw the rise of All-India Muslim League and Muslim nationalism, demanding a separate state for India's Muslims.
 The demand took a violent turn on the Direct Action Day (16 August 1946) and inter-communal violence between Hindus and Muslims became endemic.
 Consequently, a decision was taken on 3 June 1947 to divide British India into two separate states, the Dominion of Pakistan comprising the Muslim majority areas and the Dominion of India comprising the rest.
 The two provinces Punjab and Bengal with large Muslim-majority areas were to be divided between the two dominions.
 An estimated 11 million people eventually migrated between the two parts of Punjab, and possibly 1 million perished in the inter-communal violence.
 Jammu and Kashmir, being adjacent to the Punjab province, was directly affected by the happenings in Punjab.

 The original target date for the transfer of power to the new dominions was June 1948.
 However, fearing the rise of inter-communal violence, the British Viceroy Lord Mountbatten advanced the date to 15 August 1947.
-This gave only 6 weeks to complete all the arrangements for partition.
-Mountbatten's original plan was to stay on the joint Governor General for both the dominions till June 1948.
+This gave only six weeks to complete all the arrangements for partition.
+Mountbatten's original plan was to stay on as the joint Governor General for both of the new dominions till June 1948.
 However, this was not accepted by the Pakistani leader Mohammad Ali Jinnah.
 In the event, Mountbatten stayed on as the Governor General of India, whereas Pakistan chose Jinnah as its Governor General.
-It was envisaged that the nationalisation of the armed forces could not be completed by 15 August.
-Hence British officers stayed on after the transfer of power.
+It was envisaged that the nationalisation of the armed forces could not be completed by 15 August and hence British officers stayed on after the transfer of power.
 The service chiefs were appointed by the Dominion governments and were responsible to them.
 The overall administrative control, but not operational control, was vested with Field Marshal Claude Auchinleck, who was titled the 'Supreme Commander', answerable to a newly formed Joint Defence Council of the two dominions.
 India appointed General Rob Lockhart as its Army chief and Pakistan appointed General Frank Messervy.

-The presence of the British commanding officers on both sides made the Indo-Pakistani War of 1947 a strange war.
+The presence of the British commanding officers on both sides made the Indo-Pakistani war of 1947 a strange war.
 The two commanding officers were in daily telephone contact and adopted mutually defensive positions.
 The attitude was that "you can hit them so hard but not too hard, otherwise there will be all kinds of repercussions."
 Both Lockhart and Messervy were replaced in the course of war, and their successors Roy Bucher and Douglas Gracey tried to exercise restraint on their respective governments.
-Roy Bucher was apparently successful in doing so in India, but Gracey yielded and let British officers be used in operational roles on the side of Pakistan.
-One British officer even died in action.
+Bucher was apparently successful in doing so in India, but Gracey yielded and let British officers be used in operational roles on the side of Pakistan.
+One British officer died in action.